0n0w1c/Foundations/readme.md

 If you mine the foundation from underneath an entity, the entity will not be returned to your inventory, rather it will be erased from the game.
 I highly recommend installing [Simple Landfill Mining](https://mods.factorio.com/mod/simple_landfill_mining), to prevent the mining of the foundation from underneath entities.
 Make sure to enable the startup setting "Recover mined landfill", if you want the foundation to be returned to your inventory.

-Pumps, pipes, belts, splitters, and small/medium power poles are excluded, stone furnaces and gun turrets are optional.
+Pumps, pipes, belts, splitters, rails, and small/medium power poles are excluded, stone furnaces and gun turrets are optional.
 Other factory entities require a foundation.
 Stone bricks work fine, so the cost is not too great.
 Your factory will look better, you will travel faster, and somehow it just seems natural.

 Safe to add to an existing save, will not disturb what you have previously built.
 Only applies to new construction.